Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 In the context of real estate, a browser would search for “schools in XYZ,” a shopper for “realtors in XYZ,” and buyers for “houses for sale under 500k in XYZ.”

-To do your keyword research and brainstorming, you can use several tools, and one of them is actually part of the Google Ads platform:
+To do your keyword research and brainstorming, you can use several tools, and one of them is part of the Google Ads platform: